Certified Clinical Medical Assistant (CCMA)

 Average Salary in Texas

-Clinical Medical Assistants in Texas typically earn about $17–$24 per hour, depending on experience, employer, job duties, and location.
-Wages may vary based on certifications, specialty settings, and bilingual skills.
+Clinical Medical Assistants in Texas typically earn about $18–$25 per hour, depending on experience, employer, job duties, certification, specialty setting, and location.

 Why Students Choose DMS Care Training Center